codlark/cls/docs/Layout-and-Elements.md

  * * `ellipse` - an ellipse or circle
  * * `circ` - an easier to spell alias for `ellipse`
  * * `line` - a line
  * `x: NUM` - this and `y` determine the upper left corner location of the element.
 If `center` is used instead of a number, the element will be centered in that dimension.
 The origin point (the 0,0 point) is at the upper left of the asset.
-The default value is `0`
+The default value is `0`.
+If the element these properties belong to is contained in another element, the element will be positioned relative to the cotainer, this also affects `center`.
  * `y: NUM` - this and `x` are in either pixels or inches, see [Numbers](../Values/#Numbers) .
 The default value is `0`
  * `width: NUM` - this and `height` determine the size of the element.
 Like `x` and `y` these can be in pixels or inches.
 The default value is `50`
  * `height: NUM` - the default value is `50`